Tree Pipit, Redstart, Whitethroat and Lesser Whitethroat new in

 Miscellaneous

-The Hooded Crow remains and Water Rail and Merlin were the best of the rest.
+The Hooded Crow remains and two Water Pipit appeared on the rising tide.

 Butterflies and Moths